wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-power-cooling-module-replacement.md

 ## Remove a PCM

-Follow these instructions when you are ready to remove a Power and Cooling Module (PCM) from your Microsoft Azure StorSimple device.
+Follow these instructions when you are ready to remove a Power and Cooling Module (PCM) from your <!-- deleted by customization Windows --><!-- keep by customization: begin --> Microsoft <!-- keep by customization: end --> Azure StorSimple device.

 >[AZURE.NOTE] Before you remove your PCM, verify that you have a correct replacement (764 W for the primary enclosure or 580 W for the EBOD enclosure).